Tavush Region, Armenia

 Armenia occupies 29,700,000 square meters and is situated in the northeast Armenian highlands.
 The Republic of Armenia borders Georgia and Azerbaijan in the north and east, and Turkey and Iran in the west and south.
 The population is 3.2 million.

 Yerevan is the largest city and capital of Armenia.
-Nestled on the Ararat Plain along the Hrazdan River, Yerevan is a leading industrial, cultural and scientific center in the Caucasus region.
+Nestled on the Ararat Plain along the Hrazdan River, Yerevan is a leading industrial, cultural and scientific centre in the Caucasus region.

 Three events have shaped the current housing situation: economic and social transition, including housing privatization; a massive earthquake in 1988; and a large influx of refugees.
 Because of these factors, more than 50 percent of Armenia’s families in this area live in deteriorated housing with cramped quarters and limited water and heat.
 Almost every building in the country is considered to be below current safety requirements for earthquakes.